Wayland the Smith: In modern culture

 Of the seven, the protagonist Robin of Loxley is given Albion by Herne the Hunter at the beginning of the series.

 In Gene Wolfe's book The Wizard Knight, Weland the smith was the forger of the sword Eterne, which forms a central part of the novel's plot.

 In the Rivers of London book series, the Sons of Weyland are a modern day magical blacksmithing society responsible for creation of magical artefacts in the United Kingdom.

+Joanna Eden's 2026 novel The Wind Road, a mythical reimagining of the Gresford disaster, is based on the legend of Weyland the Smith.